natebuckareff/nateb.xyz/site/src/articles/self-managed-kubernetes.md

 1. The bridge device `br0` acts as a virtual switch that our VMs are all plugged into, forming a virtual LAN.
 2. Each VM has its own TAP device connected to it.
 The TAP device is then "plugged into" the bridge and forwards packets across the VM's virtual network interface card.
 4. A `dnsmasq` daemon running as a DHCP server assigns IP addresses to the nodes.
-5. An `iptables` rule that makes `br0` act like a NAT router, allowing nodes to access the internet.
+5. `iptables` rules that make `br0` act like a NAT router, allowing nodes to access the internet.

 Let's create the virtual bridge device using the `ip` command, assign it the IP address `10.0.0.0/24`, and bring it online: